tantikristanti/Generative-AI-LLMs-Experiments/rag-multi-docs-llama-index-gradio/readme.md

 ### Execution time

-Using this article [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://proceedings.neurips.cc/paper_files/paper/2020/file/6b493230205f780e1bc26945df7481e5-Paper.pdf) (912 KB, 16 pages) as a knowledge base and using `deepseek-r1` as the LLM and `all-MiniLM-L6-v2` as the embedding model, the process took about 102 seconds, including document ingestion, query result retrieval, and response generation cycles.
+Using this article [The Llama 3 Herd of Models](https://arxiv.org/abs/2407.21783) (9.8 MB, 92 pages) as a knowledge base and using `deepseek-r1` as the LLM and `all-MiniLM-L6-v2` as the embedding model, the process took about 81 seconds, including document ingestion, query result retrieval, and response generation cycles.

 ![alt text](images/result_1.png "Gradio Chatbot")

 Based on this initial process, experimental results across various scenarios show that processing time is affected by data volume, embedding model, and LLM selection.
-For example, using `Llama3.2` as the LLM and `all-MiniLM-L6-v2` as the embedding model for the same document resulted in a shorter processing time of only 39 seconds.
+For example, using `Llama3.2` as the LLM and `all-MiniLM-L6-v2` as the embedding model for the same document resulted in a shorter processing time of 18 seconds.

 ![alt text](images/result_3.png "Gradio Chatbot")